Pap smear Test

 Who should take this test

-All women over the age of 21, or those who are sexually active, should receive regular Pap smear tests as part of their healthcare routine.
+All women who are sexually active and between the ages of 25 to 29 years old should receive regular Pap smear tests as part of their healthcare routine.

 Reviewed by licensed doctors